-Do you love the combination of chocolate and cinnamon?
-If your answer is yes, I made these chocolate chip snickerdoodle cookies just for you!
-These little gems are soft and fluffy inside, slightly crispy on the outside, studded with creamy chocolate chips, and have fragrant cinnamon in every single bite.
+These little chocolate chip snickerdoodle cookies are soft and fluffy inside, slightly crispy on the outside, studded with creamy chocolate chips, and have fragrant cinnamon in every single bite.

 Measure out ⅔ cup of sugar and set aside 2 tablespoons for rolling.
 Add the remaining sugar and 1 stick of softened butter to the stand mixer bowl and beat with the paddle attachment until combined and fluffy, about 1 to 2 minutes.